OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 Privacy Questions

-If you have any questions or concerns about Apple’s Privacy Policy or data processing, you would like to contact our European Data Protection Officer, or if you would like to make a complaint about a possible breach of local privacy laws, please contact us.
+If you have any questions or concerns about Apple’s Privacy Policy or data processing, you would like to contact our Data Protection Officer, or if you would like to make a complaint about a possible breach of local privacy laws, please contact us.
 You can always contact us by phone at the relevant Apple Support number for your country or region.

 When a privacy question or question about personal information received in response to an access/download request is received we have a dedicated team which triages your contact to address your issue.
 Where your issue may be more substantive in nature, we may request more information from you.
 All such substantive contacts receive a response within seven (7), days wherever possible - providing a response on the issue raised, requesting additional information where necessary or indicating that a response will require additional time.
 You may at any time refer your complaint to the relevant regulator in your jurisdiction if you are unsatisfied with a reply received from us.
 If you ask us, we will endeavor to provide you with information about relevant complaint avenues which may be applicable to your circumstances.